rickdgray/notes/Soft Skills.md

 ## Force others to own mistakes
 "A failure to adequately plan on their part does not constitute an emergency on our part."
 ## Luck is preparation meets opportunity
+## Use SBI
+If you're uncomfortable giving feedback, use the [SBI](https://www.ccl.org/articles/leading-effectively-articles/closing-the-gap-between-intent-vs-impact-sbii/) framework.